Truth is the first casualty of politics in the digital age

 July 21, 2016

-A few years ago, Consumer Reports released some truly gobsmacking findings from a survey on Americans’ perception of their personal diets: In a country where three out of every four adults are overweight and nearly half are classified as “obese” or “extremely obese,” a whopping 90% of respondents to the survey nonetheless characterized their diets as healthy.
+A few years ago, Consumer Reports released some truly gobsmacking findings from a survey on Americans’ perception of their personal diets: In a country where three out of every four adults are overweight and nearly half are classified as “obese” or “extremely obese,” a whopping 90% of respondents to the survey nonetheless characterized their own diets as healthy.

 The disconnect in the 2011 diet survey came to mind with the more recent release of the 2016 Digital News Report by the Reuters Institute for the Study of Journalism.
 Just as Americans may not be eating as many vegetables as they like to think they are, the Reuters report suggested a similar delta between the news providers that respondents said they trust and turn to and the ones that are actually experiencing growth.

-Hot brands such as Vice, Buzzfeed, Popsugar and Huffington Post may be the focus of the media commentariat, but consumers still place enormous value in more established publishers.
+Hot brands such as Vice, Buzzfeed, Popsugar and Huffington Post may be the darlings of the media commentariat, but consumers still place enormous value in more established publishers.
 “Second-wave digital-born brands like BuzzFeed and the Huffington Post are growing in reach in many countries around the world,” the authors write.
 “But when asked about their MAIN news source, respondents everywhere were much more likely to turn to a brand with a track record for serious news.”

 So why is it that the content providers more associated with quality in the minds of consumers are the ones struggling the most?
 Part of it could be that readers are simply fooling themselves; that while they claim to crave the roughage of original reportage and incisive analysis, what they truly fancy is the empty calories of a clever listicle or the sugar high of a puppy video.